 Tenzin Dickie: What is the state of modern Tibetan literature today?
 What do you think are the differences between the Tibetan literature inside and outside?
 Is there a difference?

 Pema Bhum: There are three points I want to make – 1) It’s hard to say exactly that this is what modern Tibetan literature is, but what we call modern Tibetan literature in Tibet today is something that comes out of the literature praising the Chinese Communist Party.
 But later on, far from praising the CCP, writers began distancing themselves from Chinese Communist ideology and started gravitating toward western ideas and influence.
 2) In Tibet, there’s a significant amount of Tibetan language readers.
 The number of people reading Tibetan grew a lot after the peaceful protests of 2008.
 I have some writer friends in Tibet, and some of them have sold ten or twenty thousand copies of their books.
 Outside Tibet, it’s not like that.
 As I mentioned before, it’s hard to sell even five hundred copies.
+Of course we have a problem.
+These days, while more Tibetans can read and write in their language, a foreign language lives in your home.
+Our second language is our livelihood, it’s the background, it’s the environment.
 3) In Tibet, there’s a nice ecosystem of writers and readers, researchers, and critics, commentators and journalists who will promote and discuss books.
 We don’t have that in exile.
 After the writer writes and publishes a book, that’s it.
 If a few people praise it online, that means the book’s doing really well.
 Most of the books just sink without a trace.

 Tenzin Dickie: You are not only a writer of modern Tibetan literature; you are also a scholar of modern Tibetan literature.
 Do you see a difference between the modern Tibetan literature coming out from inside Tibet or outside Tibet?